FrankVanris2/FollowBot/Documentation/SoftwareDesign.md

 This software/hardware design document describes the architecture and system design of the Follow Bot robot as well as it's software, and how reliable and usable it will be for the user.<br><br>

 <h3> 1.2 Scope <br> </h3>
-The Goal for this robot is for the user to be able to use it wherever they go while storing their belongings in a safe and reliable place.<br><br>
+The Goal for this robot is for the user to be able to use it wherever they go while storing their belongings in a safe and reliable place.
+As well as map it to specific locations in order to bring items from place to place.<br><br>

 <h3> 1.3 Overview <br></h3>
 The main gist of this document is to explain and express how the design for this software/hardware will be handled and to explain how the user will be able to use our software and hardware efficiently and reliably.<br><br>